General Information About Monitoring Waivers

-- PWSs must obtain a waiver or monitor all vulnerable sampling locations once every nine years during the 1st three-year compliance period, which is 2011-2013.
+- PWSs must obtain a waiver (or renew a previously obtained waiver) or monitor all vulnerable sampling locations once every nine years during the 1st three-year compliance period, which is 2020-2022.

-- PWSs with a surface water entry point (EP) must obtain a waiver or monitor annually beginning in 2011.
+- PWSs with a surface water entry point (EP) must obtain a waiver, renew a previously obtained waiver, or monitor annually

-- PWSs with a groundwater or GUDI EP must obtain a waiver or monitor once every three years during the second year of the three-year compliance period, which is 2012.
+- PWSs with a groundwater or GUDI EP must obtain a waiver, renew a previously obtained waiver, or monitor once every three years during the second year of the three-year compliance period.

 - PWSs must obtain a waiver or conduct initial quarterly monitoring.